MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-performance-tips-and-tricks.md

 If forcing garbage collection reliably makes your scenario work, file a report through the Visual Studio feedback tool as this behavior is likely to be a bug.

-For a detailed description of the CLR garbage collector, see the [MSDN article](https://msdn.microsoft.com/en-us/library/ee787088(v=vs.110).aspx).
+For a detailed description of the CLR garbage collector, see [Fundamental of Garbage Collection](https://msdn.microsoft.com/en-us/library/ee787088(v=vs.110).aspx).

 ## See Also
  [Visual Studio IDE](../ide/index.md)